DIY Overland Trailer Build – 5th Gen 4Runner (Pt. 3)

 Fridge

 Yes…a fridge!
 As I mentioned in Article 2, you can get away with a cooler, but a cooler requires ice, and ice doesn’t last forever.
-Using a cooler also takes up a lot of space, as a large amount of volume inside a cooler is taken up by ice.
-In addition, ice melts and all of your items inside the cooler will be exposed to water…so you will need zip lock bags to protect your food.
+Using a cooler also takes up a lot of space, as a large portion of its volume is taken up by ice.
+In addition, ice melts, and all of your items inside the cooler will be exposed to water… so you will need zip-lock bags to protect your food.

 I ended up going with an ARB Elements fridge freezer.
 You can read the full review here, but I chose the ARB Elements for a few reasons: